 Run the numbers

-Double-check that the rent payment will be greater than the mortgage and expenses so that you will have positive monthly cash flow from the property.
-This can be a complicated process, so we have more in-depth information on calculating and predicting a rental’s cash flow here.
+Double-check that the rental income will be greater than the mortgage and expenses so that you will have positive monthly cash flow from the property.
+This can be a complicated process, so we have a DSCR calculator to help you determine profitability.

 Ask for the security deposit & documentation on any other agreements

-The security deposit is important because if you don’t have it, you could end up having to front the money yourself at the end of the lease.
+The security deposit is important because if you don’t have it, you could end up having to front the money yourself when the tenant moves out.
 Ensure that the closing statement transfers both the record and money of security deposits to avoid this.
 Having documentation of any other agreements that the tenant and owner have entered could also save you from a lawsuit or issue you didn’t even know about.

 Have the proper insurance coverage needed as a landlord